René Maurice Fréchet: Early life

 He was born to a Protestant family in Maligny to Jacques and Zoé Fréchet.
-At the time of his birth, his father was a director of a Protestant orphanage in Maligny and was later in his youth appointed a head of a Protestant school.
-However, the newly established Third Republic was not sympathetic to religious education and so laws were enacted requiring all education to be secular.
-As a result, his father lost his job.
-To generate some income his mother set up a boarding house for foreigners in Paris.
-His father was able later to obtain another teaching position within the secular system – it was not a job of a headship, however, and the family could not expect as high standards as they might have otherwise.
+At the time of his birth, his father was a director of a Protestant orphanage in Maligny and was later appointed a head of a Protestant school; but under the Jules Ferry laws lost his job.
+His mother set up a boarding house for foreigners in Paris; and in due course his father found a teaching position within the secular system.

 Maurice attended the secondary school Lycée Buffon in Paris where he was taught mathematics by Jacques Hadamard.
 Hadamard recognised the potential of young Maurice and decided to tutor him on an individual basis.
 After Hadamard moved to the University of Bordeaux in 1894, Hadamard continuously wrote to Fréchet, setting him mathematical problems and harshly criticising his errors.
 Much later Fréchet admitted that the problems caused him to live in a continual fear of not being able to solve some of them, even though he was very grateful for the special relationship with Hadamard he was privileged to enjoy.

 After completing high-school Fréchet was required to enroll in military service.
 This is the time when he was deciding whether to study mathematics or physics – he chose mathematics out of dislike of the chemistry classes he would have had to take otherwise.
 Thus in 1900 he enrolled to École Normale Supérieure to study mathematics.

 He started publishing quite early, having published four papers in 1903.
 He also published some of his early papers with the American Mathematical Society due to his contact with American mathematicians in Paris—particularly Edwin Wilson.

 Middle life

 Fréchet served at many different institutions during his academic career.
 From 1907 to 1908 he served as a professor of mathematics at the Lycée in Besançon, then moved in 1908 to the Lycée in Nantes to stay there for a year.
 After that he served at the University of Poitiers between 1910 and 1919.

-He married in 1908 to Suzanne Carrive (1881–1945) and had four children: Hélène, Henri, Denise and Alain.
+In 1908 he married Suzanne Carrive (1881–1945).
+They had four children: Hélène, Henri, Denise and Alain.